Free Testosterone

 Free testosterone estimates tissue level hormone availability.

 Neither marker replaces the other.
-Using both together provides a more accurate understanding of androgen status than either alone.
+Using both together provides a more accurate understanding of androgen status in both males and females than either alone.

 Frequently Asked Questions